-I just spent three days at a pet bloggers' conference where I met five cats -- and about a bazillion dogs, and even a few ferrets.
-Now I'm visiting with my sister, who is the proud slave of two gorgeous cats, one of whom has a thing for being shaved.
-Having met all these new cats got me thinking about the importance of proper introductions.
+I just spent three days at a pet bloggers’ conference where I met five cats — and about a bazillion dogs, and even a few ferrets.
+Now I’m visiting with my sister, who is the proud slave of two gorgeous cats.
+Having met all these new cats got me thinking about the importance of proper introductions between humans and cats.
 Here are a few tips on the art of the cat introduction — how to introduce yourself to a cat for the first time.

-Sit on the floor.
-Think about it: You're five to six times taller than a cat, and anybody would have cause to be nervous in the presence of someone so big.
-You'll be less threatening if you make yourself smaller.
+Sit on the floor during the cat introduction.
+Think about it: You’re five to six times taller than a cat, and anybody would have cause to be nervous in the presence of someone so big.
+You’ll be less threatening if you make yourself smaller.

 No, not that finger.
 Reach your hand toward the cat with your index finger slightly extended and allow her to come to you.
 The first thing she’ll probably do is sniff the end of your finger.
 This gesture is similar to the nose-touch that cats do to introduce themselves to one another.

 The cat might next rub her head on your hand.
-That indicates she's feeling safe with you -- so far.
-Don't rush to pet her, though; if you move too fast, you may scare her away.
+That indicates that this cat introduction is going well — so far.
+Don’t rush to pet her, though; if you move too fast, you may scare her away.

 Remember when your mother told you not to stare at people because it’s impolite?
 The same thing is true for cats.
 In cat language, staring is a sign of aggressive confrontation.
 Don’t be afraid to look at the cat, but don’t maintain eye contact for long periods of time, either.